duykhoa/duykhoa.github.io/_katas/convert_binary_integer.md

 It is passed.
 I think it's time to wear the **Refactoring** hat.

-Let me pass the full method here, so we can see some smells
+Let me paste the full code here, so we can see some smells

 ```ruby
 def convert(arr)